PTaill/TropAquaPeat/README.md

 # TropAquaPeat
 ## Overview
-R scripts, data and outputs repository for the submitted manuscript "Aquatic Carbon Greenhouse Gas Production and Emission Pathways in a Tropical Peatland Plantation Forest"
+R scripts, data and outputs repository for the submitted manuscript "Methane and Carbon Dioxide Production and Emission Pathways in the Belowground and Draining Water Bodies of a Tropical Peatland Plantation Forest"

 ## Project Structure
 - `data/`: Contains input datasets